The Trees at Keele

 Growing up to 20m, the bark is greyish with deep, knobbly, criss-crossed fissures.
 The dark-green leaves, up to 4cm long, are deciduous, alternate, ovate with a drawn out tip (acuminate) and a toothed (serrate) margin.
 If you break a leaf carefully and pull the two halves apart then strands of latex exuding from the cut veins soldify into rubber.
 This is a feature shared with the Dogwoods.
 The flowers are inconspicuous, small and greenish.
 The fruit is similar to that of an elm.

 Uses : an important tree in Chinese medicine where the bark is harvested when the tree is 15-20 years old.
 Extracts are said to show anti-hypertensive, anti-complementary, anti-oxidative, and anti-gastric ulcer effects.

-Location : one in the Special Collection below the Walled Garden; compartment 24; square K10.
+Location : one in the Special Collection by the Memorial Garden; square K11; tag 0023.